Vote Christopher Hoyt For State Senate From Rutland County! :)

 As it stands now, we all pay property taxes, either directly

-school costs something on the order of $16,000 a year to
+in school costs something on the order of $16,000 a year

 children that save the towns huge amounts of money each

-some form of private education--such as a Catholic school
+to some form of private education--such as a Catholic

-or, like in my town, a private school focused on outdoor
+school or, like in my former town, a private school focused

 It makes sense to me that if you are saving the school